backstage/backstage/plugins/github-pull-requests-board/README.md

 ## Getting started

-Intall the plugin by running the following command **from your Backstage root directory**
+Install the plugin by running the following command **from your Backstage root directory**

 `yarn --cwd packages/app add @backstage/plugin-github-pull-requests-board`